As humans, we take thousands of breaths per day. Most of us don’t know how to breathe.

 With a little practice, proper breathing will become second nature, and it will improve your mental and physical health.

-It’s easy to do and very relaxing.
 Try this basic exercise anytime you need to relax or relieve stress.

 - Sit or lie flat in a comfortable position.